igor-tv/oc-revisionable-behavior/README.md

 # oc-revisionable-behavior

-**Revisionable behavior** for extending any OctoberCMS models with history revisions functionality.
+**Revisionable behavior** for extending any OctoberCMS models.
 This can be used instead Revisionable trait when you need to extend a third party model.

+**Installation**

+Run the command below in the root folder of your project:

+`composer require igor-tv/oc-revisionable-behavior`

 **Use Example**
 ```